paulo9mv/paulo9mv/README.md

 ### Hi there 👋

-I'm a front-end developer and chess player.
+I'm a software engineer and a chess player.
 Feel free to add me on [lichess](https://lichess.org/@/paulo9mv) :)

 Here are the projects that I'm most proud of.
 Please take a look and feel free to give any suggestions.